-Join Jan Kabili for an in-depth discussion in this video Creating collections, part of Learning Lightroom 6 and Lightroom CC.
+Join Jan Kabili for an in-depth discussion in this video Creating collections, part of Learning Lightroom 6 and Lightroom Classic CC 2015.

 - Collections are a powerful way to keep track of photos in the Library module.
 A collection lets you see a group of photos all together regardless of where the individual photos are actually located in your folders.
 A Collection can include photos from any number of different folders.
 And the same photo can appear in multiple Collections.
 Adding a photo to one or more Collections does not move it from its folder.
 It just displays the photo in a virtual group in the Collections panel, giving you yet another layer of organization.

 One thing that Collections come in handy for is grouping together photographs to use in a project.
 So let's say that I want to gather together photographs to upload to my website.
 And some of those photographs are in one folder, some are in another.
 I'll start off by making a Collection in the Collections panel.
 I'll come down to the Collections panel, and I'll click the plus icon in the title bar there and choose Create Collection.
 In the window that opens, I'll give this Collection a name.
 I'll call it Website.
 I'll leave everything else blank and click Create.

 And now I have a new Website Collection in my Collections panel.
 It has zero photos in it at the moment.
 I'm going to go to the Folders panel where I'll click again on the Ch03 folder.
 And I'm going to select a few photos to put in this Website Collection.
 I'll click on this green boat, and then I'll hold the command key, that's the control key on the PC.
 And I'll click on this photo.
 And I'll come down, and I'll click on this photo too.
 And then I'll click directly on any of these photos, not on its frame.